-does not comply with the criteria of para 77 of the NPPF and that the proposed designation of such a large area in addition to 4 other designations does not relate to the small village of Hellifield.

-Consider that this site is an extensive tract of land (information from 2014 Examination on the Blackwell Neighbourhood Plan concluded that 2 sites (19 & 32 ha) were considered by inspector as extensive tracts of land).
-The whole site has extant planning permission which is incompatible with the proposed designation and therefore fails test 2.

-In terms of archaeological value, Policy EC4 inset map indicates that part of the site has some archaeological value but it is not clear the extent of the value and it is assumed to cover the whole site.
-The designation of an archaeological area of value on the site is unsound and the Council have failed to comply with para 158 of NPPF and para 014 of PPG2.
+does not comply with the criteria of para 77 This information also sets out that water of the NPPF and that the proposed courses from the site run into the nearby SSSI designation of such a large area in addition of Pan Beck Fen then onwards to the River to 4 other designations does not relate to Ribble.
+Reference has been made, by this the small village of Hellifield. group, to this area being the last place in Craven to have a wild Wolf Pack.
+Consider that this site is an extensive tract of land (information from 2014 Examination on The site's historic significance relates to the the Blackwell Neighbourhood Plan Grade II Historic Passenger Building of The concluded that 2 sites (19 & 32 ha) were Hellifield Railway Station, which provides a considered by inspector as extensive tracts scenic backdrop. of land).
+The whole site has extant planning permission which is incompatible with the There are existing PROWs on the site, which proposed designation and therefore fails test provide recreational value.
+2. In terms of archaeological value, Policy EC4 The LGS Assessment of this site can be found is inset map indicates that part of the site has set out in the LGS Assessment document . some archaeological value but it is not clear the extent of the value and it is assumed to The area of the site that is subject to the extant cover the whole site.
+The designation of an planning permission is excluded from the archaeological area of value on the site is proposed LGS designation. unsound and the Council have failed to comply with para 158 of NPPF and para 014 of PPG2.
 The Archaeological & Cultural Heritage Desk Based Assessment was undertaken as part of the pending planning application and concludes that any archaeological potential is focused to the eastern area of the site, however there is no evidence to indicate that these remains would be of high importance, therefore their presence is unlikely to preclude development.